collapsed-stacks/startups/questions/12035/google-play-taxes-for-business-located-in-germany-to-be-paid-to-us-authorities.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2017-02-01
 - score: 4

-<p>The answer is murky best I can recollect.
+The answer is murky best I can recollect.
 On paper it's no action needed.
-In practice there are a bunch of caveats.</p>
+In practice there are a bunch of caveats.

-<p>In particular, your clients might require you to fill in a form when you're selling high ticket items to justify a foreign-based expense.</p>
+In particular, your clients might require you to fill in a form when you're selling high ticket items to justify a foreign-based expense.

-<p>Similarly, your US-based service provider (i.e. Google) will declare your income to the IRS when you're earning more than the revenue limit, unless you took prior steps by filling a form that warrants you're foreign-based.</p>
+Similarly, your US-based service provider (i.e. Google) will declare your income to the IRS when you're earning more than the revenue limit, unless you took prior steps by filling a form that warrants you're foreign-based.

-<p>Also note that this stuff changes year on year, and it's non-trivial to keep up with what you need to do exactly while worrying about a gazillion other things in a startup.</p>
+Also note that this stuff changes year on year, and it's non-trivial to keep up with what you need to do exactly while worrying about a gazillion other things in a startup.

-<p>Your best bet is to work with a accountant; ideally one who interacts with companies that deal with the US.
+Your best bet is to work with a accountant; ideally one who interacts with companies that deal with the US.
 They'll know the gory details and keep you up to date for a very reasonable fee.
 (Plus they can do your accounting and VAT and all that BS for you on top.
-You want this.)</p>
+You want this.)

-<p>(Aside -- This much you <em>don't</em> want: to create a US-based company until you've actual, genuine employees there, or investors who insist on you having one - typically for IP-related nonsense.
-If you ever do, <em>also</em> get a US-based accountant in the same state to make sure you comply on and stay on top of all of the US tax-related nonsense.
-And a US-based lawyer.)</p>
+(Aside -- This much you _don't_ want: to create a US-based company until you've actual, genuine employees there, or investors who insist on you having one - typically for IP-related nonsense.
+If you ever do, _also_ get a US-based accountant in the same state to make sure you comply on and stay on top of all of the US tax-related nonsense.
+And a US-based lawyer.)

 ## Answer 12038